 With the home centers' online sites, take care not to purchase new-construction windows, since the product descriptions may not include the telltale terms "replacement windows" or "new-construction windows."
 Read the specifications carefully.
 The best way to ensure that you are buying the right window is to read the installation instructions; if they mention nailing fins or anything about nailing to the side of the house, these are new-construction windows, not replacement windows.

 Also make sure that you are not, instead, entering into a window purchase-install contract.
-Home centers and other companies sell a vast majority of windows through these full-service plans that include both the product and labor.
+Home centers and other companies sell a vast majority of windows through these full-service plans that include both the product and installation.

-Size choice is limited.
+Choice of size is limited.
 As with other replacement windows, the many size gradations mean that you can usually find a window close to the size of the opening.
 If the window is too big, you may need to resize the opening slightly.